Who Can Volunteer?

 When you submit a signed volunteer application form, you agree to follow this code of conduct.

-How Do I Join Teen Volunteers Corps?
+How Do I Become a Teen Volunteer?

 - Once your form is submitted, you will be contacted via email to meet with Erica and discuss your interests and schedule.
 Please note that we will contact you at your own email address (not your parents'!).